Advancing vs. Retarding Ignition Timing: Key Differences

 The catalytic converter helps change harmful compounds in emissions into safe gases before they’re released into the air through your tailpipe.
 Issues with the catalytic converter can cause a drop in performance and fuel efficiency.

 Now that you know about some of the basic car parts, are you itching to learn more?
-Maybe getting to work on vehicles for a living sounds appealing to you.
+This could mean you’re suited for a job as an automotive technician, where you’ll get to work hands-on and up close on projects featuring these car components!

 At Universal Technical Institute (UTI), our Automotive Technology program can equip you with the knowledge you need to maintain and repair import and domestic vehicles.
-From working on engine systems to performing emissions tuning, the courses can help you gain valuable hands-on experience and knowledge that you can take straight to the workforce.1
+Also we provide specialized automotive training programs for top brands in the industry.
+From working on engine systems to performing emissions tuning, the courses can help you gain valuable hands-on training and knowledge that you can take straight to the workforce.1,18

 The best part is that you can graduate from the program in less than a year.7 You’ll gain an education that will help you prepare for a future you’re excited about — and help you out when you need to make repairs on your own ride!